 Solutions journalism is news about how communities and organizations are responding to social and environmental problems.
 This collection contains solutions stories about how communities around the world are currently utilizing biogas to not only provide for their energy needs but also improve their local economies.
-One project, ISABEL, is striving to bring biogas to Europe by creating strong community involvement where biogas stations are implemented.
-Another helps a school in Rwanda provide food for their students, using one-third the amount of resources as before and less money spent on fuel, through the use biogas created from the school's bathrooms.
-One entire city completely turned themselves around and is now seen as the cleanest city in India, the use of biogas as alternative fuel improving the quality of life for the people living their and their economy through tourism.
-The last article explains how hog farms in the US are helping Duke University reach its goal of zero emissions by turning pig waste into green energy.
+One project, ISABEL, is striving to bring biogas to Europe by creating strong community involvement to utilize biogas stations.
+Another project in Rwanda uses biogas created from the school's bathrooms to provide energy for cooking students' food, reducing the school's energy bill by two-thirds.
+Alappuzha, a city in India, responded to the existential threat trash posed to its tourist industry by becoming the cleanest city in India, in part through the use of community recycling and regional biogas generators.
+Finally, we learn how hog farms in the US are helping Duke University reach its goal of zero emissions by turning hog waste into green energy.
 This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions.

 Find more stories like these in the Solutions Journalism Network's Story Tracker.

 Want a solutions story delivered to your inbox each week?
 You're guaranteed to learn something new about how communities are responding to environmental challenges.
 Click here to get your weekly dose of better news.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.

 Photos are licensed under Attribution Non Commercial 2.0 Generic Creative Commons license / Desaturated from original, and are credited to the following photographers: